Joesepherus/react-manager/README.md

     npm install -g react-manager

 ## Usage

-    react-manager --new $ComponentName     /* Create a new react component with the name $ComponentName */__
+    /* Create a new react component with the name $ComponentName */
+    react-manager --new $ComponentName

-    react-manager --remove $ComponentName    /* Remove a component with the name $ComponentName */
+    /* Remove a component with the name $ComponentName */
+    react-manager --remove $ComponentName

 ## Help